IBM/container-service-getting-started-wt/Lab 4/README.md

 # Highly Available Deployments With the IBM Bluemix Containers Service

 The goal of this lab is to begin to understand how to deploy a highly available application.
 It's easier than many think, but can be expensive if deploying across multiple AZs.
-The example in this lab shows how to deploy an application across two worker nodes in the same AZ (a basic level of high availability, to explore the concepts) it will also include anti- affinity so the pod replicas of the deployment spread across worker nodes, thus giving basic high availability to the application.
+The example in this lab shows how to deploy an application across two worker nodes in the same AZ (a basic level of high availability, to explore the concepts).

 # Federated Kubernetes Cluster: Two Worker Nodes Running the Same Application